Burnett Inlet Hatchery – Hatchery Permit # 40

 Current production:

-• 30 million summer chum eggs for release at Burnett Inlet.
+• Up to 31 million summer chum for release at Burnett Inlet.

-• 25 million summer chum eggs for release at Anita Bay.
+• Up to 25 million summer chum for release at Anita Bay.

-• 20 million summer chum eggs for release at Port Asumcion.
+• Up to 27.5 million summer chum for release at Port Asumcion.

-• 10 million fall chum eggs for release at Burnett Inlet.
+• Up to 10 million fall chum eggs for release at Burnett Inlet.

 Returning adults are harvested in common property fisheries and provide broodstock for Burnett Inlet as well as cost recovery for SSRAA.